 Eating out is a great American tradition.
 The average U.S. household spends $3,154 per year on food eaten away from home, according to the latest federal data.

-But what fills your belly can quickly empty your bank account.
-Fortunately, a little frugal wisdom can help you trim just about every restaurant bill.
+What fills your belly can quickly empty your bank account.
+But a little frugal wisdom can help you trim just about every restaurant bill.

 Following are seven ways to save the next time you decide to dine out.

 1. Drink water

 Good ol’ H2O is the foundation of life — and of a healthy bank account.
 One surefire way to save on every restaurant meal is to skip the soda, booze, coffee or other pricey beverage and simply sip the free stuff instead.